elijah629/CSeries/README.md

 CForumHub (It makes it easyer to suggest apps on the forum (Uses same mail protocol as [CMail](https://github.com/Elijah629/CSeries/raw/main/APPS/CMail/CMail.exe)))

-See the [App suggestion forms wiki](https://github.com/Elijah629/CSeries/wiki/FORUMS!) to suggest apps! also, see [forum rules](https://github.com/Elijah629/CSeries/blob/main/forumrules.md)
+See the [App suggestion forms wiki](https://github.com/Elijah629/CSeries/wiki/FORUMS!) to suggest apps!

 ## NEWS!

 Well We got news!

-Ya know how its called "[CSeries](github.com/Elijah629/CSeries)" and almost "all" my projects starts with a 'C' Well Other programming languages start with a 'C' so now were including.
+Ya know how its called "[CSeries](github.com/Elijah629/CSeries)" and almost "all" [my apps](https://github.com/Elijah629/CSeries/tree/main/APPS) start with a ['C'](google.com/search?q=All+The+C+Programming+Laungages) Well Other programming languages start with a 'C' so now were including.

 'C', 'C++', and 'C#'